gvwilson/sensibleadventures/wrestler/wrestler.md

 "Get rid of him now.
 We're going to have to do it anyway."

-"Shut up, pig-eyes!"
+"Shut up!"
-The magician glanced at Walker, then clutches Luft's sleeve and pulls him close.
+The magician glances at Walker, then clutches Luft's sleeve and pulls him close.
-"We need him.
-Just think about all that gold and stay out of his fucking way.
+"And stay out of his way.
-Now get your skis back on.
 The sooner we're through this, the better for both of us."